 Any additional amount that will accrue by operation of law in a period not to exceed 30 days after the date on which the notice is given

 After issuance of the Notice of Freeze, TWC has up to 60 days to issue a Notice of Levy, which authorizes the entity holding the assets or debts to transfer them to TWC.
-However, at any time during the 60-day period, FDCM may levy on the asset or debt by delivery of a Notice of Levy.
+However, at any time during the 60-day period, TWC Collections may levy on the asset or debt by delivery of a Notice of Levy.

-If the delinquent entity is a child care provider owed payments for CCS through TWC’s child care program, FDCM provides both the Notice of Freeze and the Notice of Levy to the Board’s executive director in the affected workforce area.
+If the delinquent entity is a child care provider owed payments for CCS through TWC’s child care program, TWC Collections provides both the Notice of Freeze and the Notice of Levy to the Board’s executive director in the affected workforce area.

 Upon receipt of a Notice of Freeze, Boards must ensure that a 60-day freeze is placed on any child care subsidies owed to the individual or child care provider identified in the notice.

-Boards must be aware of the following:
+Boards must inform staff members of the following:

 TWC may release a Notice of Freeze before the end of the 60-day period.